 Available imaging techniques cover a broad range from mass spectrometry (MALDI) to spectroscopy (FT-IR, TPEF, SHG, FLIM).
 Within the JBIL these different techniques are combined for multimodal imaging to help unravel major biomedical issues like the diagnosis of pathogens and host reply and molecular imaging of tumour tissue.
+Standard operating protocols for sample preparation for the different instruments are available upon request and will be provided by our staff after discussing your experimental requirements.

 MALDI MS Imaging (MALDI MSI)